defendant602/DAGflow/README.md

 ```commandline
 python workflow.py
 ```
-### Re-run your workflow if it was break in the middle
+### Re-run your workflow if it breaks in the middle
-For some reason, you workflow was broken with some tasks undone.
-You can use the same command `python workflow.py`  to re-run the undone jobs.
+For some reason, you workflow broke down with some tasks unfinished You can use the same command `python workflow.py`  to re-run the undone jobs.
 ### set dependence between workflow and task
-Sometimes you may want to add a workflow to another workflow, this can be down as following:
+Sometimes you may want to add a workflow to another workflow, you can do it like this:
 ```python
 from DAGflow import *